 FORMAT: The winner and runner-up from each of four areas will be placed in a predrawn, eight-team bracket for a double-elimination qualifying tournament in each class.
 Each area winner will be the 'home team" in the first round.
+Each area winner may choose to be the visitors in the first-round game.
 A coin flip will determine the "home team" in all other rounds.